Alipay Developer Center

 After merchants complete the authorization, you can view the authorization token under Application Authorization in Alipay Developer Center.

-The authorization token is generated by Alipay when merchants authorize you as an ISV.
-This token is used to identify the merchant when the merchant calls the API, and the token is set in the Agent-Token header for each call.
+Alipay generates the authorization token when merchants authorize you as an ISV.
+This token is set in the Agent-Token header and is used to identify the merchant when the merchant calls the API.

 You can also check authorization-related statistics under Basic Information.